ISO19227 Orthopaedic Implant Cleaning

 Particulate contaminants, visual / microscopic

 Analytical methods must be validated for each implant.
-They should be applied during design and process validation and periodically during lot production.
+They should be applied during design and process validation, but also, periodically, during lot production.